 Adverse Legal Action Top Reason for Failure

 Many of the companies are in insolvency because of adverse legal action.
-Recently, Cullen Group’s companies were sent to liquidation following a $112 million tax judgment and a $43 million judgment in favour of another businessman, Owen Glenn, in case for alleged fraudulent misrepresentation in their joint ventures.
+Recently, creditors sent Cullen Group’s companies to liquidation following a $112 million tax judgment and a $43 million judgment in favour of another businessman, Owen Glenn, in case for alleged fraudulent misrepresentation in their joint ventures.

 The ITS also listed the following as other top reasons why Kiwi companies are in insolvency proceedings: